Photograph courtesy of Michelle Hausman

-How do you treat microtia?
+How do you make healthy food appealing?

 This is a reposting of my Scope blog story, courtesy of Stanford School of Medicine.